These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 Hard gates are technical enforcements that operate before any reasoning happens.
 The Safety Gate's PreToolUse interceptor fires before the SQL reaches Snowflake.
 It does not ask the language model for permission.
 It reads the SQL, recognizes the pattern, and blocks the call.
 This cannot be bypassed with a clever prompt.

-The distinction between hard and soft protection is architectural, not merely preferential.
+The distinction between hard and soft is architectural.
 Confusing them — making hard things soft, or making soft things hard — degrades the system in both directions.
+Soft gates on irreversible operations give false confidence.
+Hard gates on recoverable mistakes create friction that serves nobody.

 6. Progressive Disclosure